Additional tools

 Three‐dimensional Kendrick mass plots as a tool for graphical lipid identification.
 A. Korf, C. Vosse, R. Schmid, P. O. Helmer, V. Jeck, H. Hayen, Rapid Communications in Mass Spectrometry 32.12 (2018): 981-991.

-This module allows to create 2 and 3 dimensional Kendrick mass plots.
-All possible feature characteristics can be plotted in a third dimension.
+This module allows to create 4 dimensional Kendrick mass plots.
+Feature characteristics, such as retention time or feature area, can be plotted as color scale or bubble size.

 Multiply charged ions can cause splits in Kendrick mass plot.
 Fouquet et al. have shown considering the charge for the calculation of the KM can help to overcome this problem through clustering of features.